 Prepare sparkling conversation topics and plan a few games and events to keep everyone busy while enjoying each other’s company.
 Games can be especially useful if new family members are still getting to know each other across the now-forged family lines.

 4. Decorate with Local Blooms and Greenery

 Fresh flowers can wilt on their way to remote locations – but not if you’re savvy about your Smokies surroundings.
-We live surrounded by beautiful wildlife that will look best as decoration when used in-season.
-Choose seasonal blossoms and use local greenery in your wedding decoration and bouquets, and worry less about wilting of hot-house flowers on your happiest day.
+We live surrounded by the beautiful wildlife that will look best as decoration when used in-season.
+Choose seasonal blossoms and use local greenery in your wedding decoration and bouquets, and worry less about the wilting of hot-house flowers on your happiest day.

 5. Buffet, Barbecue, and Family-Style Catering

 Simplify your catering plans.
 For a small wedding party, you might host the entire wedding dinner in a local restaurant or outdoors in a fun barbecue style.
 Bring everyone together for a traditional family-style roast or put together a buffet that’s easy for the whole family to serve for themselves.
 In remote Smoky Mountain venues, there are kitchens and catering facilities available, and you get to decide how they are put to use.